Mason Caton-Brown

 He has previously played for the London Broncos in the Super League, and on loan from the Broncos at the Hemel Stags in League 1.
 Caton-Brown has also played in the top flight for the Salford Red Devils, and Wakefield Trinity in two separate spells, and spent time on loan from Wakefield at the Dewsbury Rams in the Championship.
-He also played for the Toronto Wolfpack in the Betfred Championship.
+He also played for the Toronto Wolfpack in the Championship.

 He has also represented Jamaica in rugby sevens.

 Background

 Caton-Brown was born in Enfield, London, England.
 He attended Enfield Grammar School and then went on to be a boarding pupil at Mill Hill School.
 Caton-Brown then studied Biochemistry at Leicester University.

 He represented England Students at the age of 17; winning against Scotland under-18s and Catalans Dragons under-18s.

 Rugby League career

 For the 2013 season, Caton-Brown played for the Hemel Stags in the Championship One after being put on dual registration to the Hemel Stags after impressive performances for the London Broncos Under-19s.
 He scored 9 tries in 14 appearances for the semi-professional side.

 Mason Caton-Brown made his début for the London Broncos on 1 September 2013 against the Bradford Bulls after impressing (now former) head coach Tony Rea whilst playing for the Hemel Stags.
 He scored a try on début.

-In his second game for the capital side, he scored a hat trick against the Hull Kingston Rovers on 8 September 2014.
+In his second game for the capital side, he scored a hat trick against Hull Kingston Rovers on 8 September 2014.

 His started the 2014 Super League season by scoring 2 tries vs the Widnes Vikings.
 At the Magic Weekend, head coach Joe Grima confirmed that Caton-Brown has attracted many top Super League clubs despite only playing 16 first-grade games for the club (correct on 21 May 2014).

 He joined the Salford Red Devils, after being signed on a 2 1/2-year deal from the London Broncos.